Jmcleodfoss/pstreader/pstExtractor/README.md

 ### Jetty
 This has been tested on Jetty 9 using the jetty-maven-plugin.
 To run on Jetty using Mojarra:
-`mvn jetty:run -P mojarra -Dweld.library=jetty`
+`mvn jetty:run -P mojarra`
 To run on Jetty using MyFaces:
-`mvn jetty:run -P myfaces -Dweld.library=shaded'
+`mvn jetty:run -P myfaces'

 You can then load the app by browsing to http://localhost:8080